catman-1234/multi-wallet-block-fill/README.md

 ## What the Test Does

 1. Loads 5 wallets from environment variables
-2. Funds each test wallet with 0.1 ETH automatically
+2. Funds each test wallet with 0.1 WMTx automatically
 3. Attempts to fill 100 blocks by:
    - Clearing storage for each wallet
    - Sending concurrent transactions from all wallets